felixsidzed/tea-docs/syntax_reference.rst

 Syntax Reference
 =============================

-This section provides detailed documentation on the syntax and structure of the Tea language.
+Detailed documentation on the syntax and structure of the Tea language.

 Basic Concepts
 --------------